 Each of these choices has a different recommended planting depth.
 If you need to adjust the planting depth of some bulbs to accommodate layering, always do so by planting more deeply rather than less.

 Deeper planting bulbs may result in slightly later blooming, but it will not hurt your bulbs.
 In fact, it will give them more protection from freezing temperatures in the wintertime.

-Generally speaking, larger bulbs should go in the bottom layer of your planter with smaller bulbs in each successive layer; however, this is not always the case.
+Generally speaking, the largest bulbs should go in the bottom layer of your planter with smaller flower bulbs in each successive layer; however, this is not always the case.
 Be sure to read the planting instructions on each package of bulbs you are considering.

 Container Size Matters!

 Another very important thing you should consider when planning a bulb lasagna container garden is the size of the container, itself.
 You must choose one that is both deep enough and wide enough to accommodate your bulbs.

 Think about the number of layers you want.
 If you want two layers, you must have a container that is at least ten inches deep.
 If you want three layers, about fifteen inches will do.
 The general rule of thumb is to provide five inches of well-drained soil for each layer of bulbs.

 Your pot should also be wide enough to accommodate all of your bulbs.
 It is not advisable to place your bulbs very close to the walls of your pot.
 You should have an inch or so of soil between the bulb and the sides of your container.

 For more growing bulb tips along with a bulb planting depth chart, check out Fall Bulbs Spring Flowers

 Remember that bulbs (and most plants) need very good drainage to survive and thrive.
 Begin by putting a layer of pea gravel or some other porous material on the bottom of your pot to assist with drainage.